![]() |

 2. Main Beam Brightness Temperature (Tmb)

 To convert Ta* to Tmb you need to divide by the antenna efficiency.
-This is just a constant factor which we estimate to be 0.5 at 3-mm and 0.6 at 7-mm and 12-mm (we still need to better tune these values but they are good enough for a first-order correction).
+For characterisation of the 12-mm and 7-mm efficiency, see the paper by Urquhart et al. 2010.
 For details on the antenna efficiency in the 3-mm band refer to the article by Ladd et al. 2005.

 An alternate method for measuring tau is to use a skydip procedure whereby the gated total power (GTP) is measured at several different elevation settings.
 The change in GTP with elevation yields a measurement for tau.
 The skydip method is time consuming (~ 10 mins to complete) and is only suitable for very stable weather patterns (cloud-free skies).
 Skydip measurements are not straightforward with the Mopra system and are currently not supported.